Orangutan behavioral research

 Working with the local communities

-The SUAQ Program is in constant dialogue and has excellent relations to the local villages, which is a crucial part for effective conservation work.
+The SUAQ Project is in constant dialogue and has excellent relations to the local villages, which is a crucial part for effective conservation work.
 The monitoring station offers more than 10 permanent position to locals as field technicians, boat drivers, cooks or guards.
 Furthermore, we have a system of rotating temporary positions.
 These jobs are well liked alternatives to illegal logging as a sources of income.

 Empowering the local communities